The Ultimate Guide to Tailgating at the College World Series

 Which lot is best for tailgating near Charles Schwab Field Omaha?

-Locals and die-hard fans often recommend Lots B and D for the most energetic party vibe — they’re close to the stadium, fill up fast, and are a go-to spot for early morning setups.
-The Matt and other businesses within walking distance of the stadium are popular for those who don’t want the setup but still want the party.
+Locals and die-hard fans often recommend Lot D for the most energetic party vibe—it’s close to the stadium, fills up fast, and is a go-to spot for early morning setups.
+Lot E is also a strong option with a similar atmosphere, but The Matt and other businesses within walking distance of the stadium are popular for those who don’t want the setup but still want the party.

 Is there a place to tailgate in Downtown Omaha without a car?